Share

 Haselwanter et al.

-Gains time for organ recovery.
-Bridges time for organ Tx
+Gain time for potential organ recovery.

 Turan et al.